segmentio/segment-docs/src/connections/destinations/catalog/facebook-app-events/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Facebook App Events" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. In the destination settings, enter your Facebook App ID which can be retrieved from your [Facebook Apps dashboard](https://developers.facebook.com/apps/){:target="_blank"}.
-4. Once you turn on the Facebook App Events integration in your app's Segment project, we'll start sending `track` data to Facebook's App Events endpoints.
+4. After you turn on the Facebook App Events integration in your app's Segment project, we'll start sending `track` data to Facebook's App Events endpoints.

 ## Screen